-At August 30, 2011, 13,440,000 Common shares and 52,992,306 Class A non-voting shares of the Company were issued and outstanding.
+At November 30, 2011, 13,440,000 Common shares and 51,597,906 Class A non-voting shares of the Company were issued and outstanding.
 Each Common share entitles the holder thereof to one vote at meetings of shareholders of the Company.
-The Company has 2,861,100 stock options outstanding at an average exercise price of \$14.67.
+The Company has 2,492,600 stock options outstanding at an average exercise price of \$14.45.
 Each stock option entitles the holder to purchase one Class A non-voting share of the Company at an exercise price established based on the market price of the shares at the date the option was granted.

-In November 2010, the Company received approval from the Toronto Stock Exchange to proceed with a normal course issuer bid.
-Under the bid, the Company may purchase up to 2,638,115 Class A non-voting shares of the Company, representing 5% of the issued and outstanding Class A non-voting shares as at November 17, 2010.
-The average daily trading volume for the six month period preceding November 1, 2010 was 71,905 shares.
-In accordance with Toronto Stock Exchange rules, a maximum daily repurchase of 25% of this average may be made, representing 17,976 shares.
-The bid commenced on November 28, 2010 and may continue to November 27, 2011.
-The shares will be purchased on behalf of the Company by a registered broker through the facilities of the Toronto Stock Exchange.
+In November 2011, the Company received approval from the Toronto Stock Exchange to proceed with a normal course issuer bid.
+Under the bid, the Company may purchase up to 2,579,895 Class A non-voting shares of the Company, representing 5% of the issued and outstanding Class A non-voting shares as at November 14, 2011.
+The average daily trading volume for the six month period preceding November 1, 2011 was 77,593 shares.
+In accordance with Toronto Stock Exchange rules, a maximum daily repurchase of 25% of this average may be made, representing 19,398 shares.
+The bid commenced on November 28, 2011 and may continue to November 27, 2012.
+The shares will be purchased on behalf of the Company by a registered broker through the facilities of the Toronto Stock Exchange or alternative Canadian trading platforms.
+The Company may also purchase Class A non-voting shares for cancellation by way of private agreements under an issuer bid exemption order issued by a securities regulatory authority.
+Purchases made by way of private agreements under an issuer bid exemption order issued by a securities regulatory authority will be at a discount to the prevailing market price as provided in the exemption order.
 The price paid for the shares will be the market price at the time of acquisition, and the number of shares purchased and the timing of any such purchases will be determined by the Company's management.
 All shares purchased by the Company will be cancelled.
-In the second quarter of fiscal 2012, no shares were purchased by the Company.
+For the year to date fiscal 2012, the Company purchased, under the prior year's normal course issuer bid, 1,445,000 Class A non-voting shares having a book value of \$780,000 for a total cash consideration of \$22,410,000.
+The excess of the purchase price over book value of the shares in the amount of \$21,630,000 was charged to retained earnings.